mapping-commons/sssom/src/docs/spec-formats-rdf.md

 If the permissible values for the enumeration are defined in the LinkML model as having an associated `meaning` property, then the value MUST be represented as a named RDF resource with the indicated property.
-Otherwise, the value MUST be represented as a string literal.
+Otherwise, the value MUST be represented as a `xsd:string` literal.

 #### For slots typed as a SSSOM object
 (e.g. `mappings`, `extension_definitions`)